Gull Deterrent Solutions

 Gulls are a high profile issue and increasingly urban property and areas need to be protected from the disruption and menace that gulls bring.

 Effective gull control may involve the use of one or a combination of control or deterrent methods.
 The choice of an effective gull deterrent will depend on the environment, business and population size but most crucially timing.
 Due to legal requirements, measures should be in place before the gull breeding season begins in March each year or after the nesting season finishes in September.
+Call us on 0333 567 2020 for more information.

 Legislation & Gull Control